Proforma - Script Examples

 3. Education on the avoidance of trigger(s)

-4. Provision of an ASCIA Action Plan for Anaphylaxis
+4. Provision of an ASCIA Action Plan for Anaphylaxis (emergency response plan)

-This should document the following;
+This documents the following;

 - Name of child/adult;